Lille Strandstræde 8: 1834 census

-The property was expanded with a seven-bays-long side wing a rear wing in 1932.
+The property was expanded with a seven-bays-long side wing and a rear wing in 1932.
 The number of residents had therefore increased to 76 residents in 17 households at the 1834 census.
-The property was now no longer owned by distillers and the distillery had closed.
+The property was now no longer owned by distillers, and the distillery had closed.
 Frederik Michael Rasmussen, a grocer (høker), reided on the ground floor of the front wing with his wife Marie Bonnier, their three children (aged two to six) and one maid.
 Johan Frederik Hoch (1771-1839), the local rodemester, resided on the first floor with his wife Andrea Sophie Klingenberg (1774-1838) and two unmarried daughters (aged 18 and 32).
-Dorthe Rosenbeck, a widow who supplemented jer pension from the Rotal Danish Mail with needlework, resided on the second floor with her sister Henriette Blok, her niece Charlotte Magrethe Blok and one lodger.
+Dorthe Rosenbeck, a widow who supplemented her pension from the Royal Danish Mail with needlework, resided on the second floor with her sister Henriette Blok, her niece Charlotte Magrethe Blok and one lodger.
 The lodger was the German portrait painter Bernhard Mohrhagen, who studied under Louis Gurlitt at the Royal Danish Academy of Fine Arts from 1830 to 1832.
-Heinrich Christian Stokflett. a master goldsmith, resided on the third floor with his wife Anne Lovise Clausen, their seven children (aged two to 19) and two lodgers.
-Their son Harald Viggo Stockfleth would later become a pprofessor at the Royal Danish Veterinary and Agricultural College.
+Heinrich Christian Stokflett, a master goldsmith, resided on the third floor with his wife Anne Lovise Clausen, their seven children (aged two to 19) and two lodgers.
+Their son Harald Viggo Stockfleth would later become a professor at the Royal Danish Veterinary and Agricultural College.
 The remaining tenants, who either lived in the side wing or the rear wing, were mostly workmen or craftsmen.
-Only one of the craftsmen, Marthin Oppermann, a master goldsmith, was a master cradtsman- He resided on the third floor of the rear wing with his wife Frederikke Kirstine Bøyesen.
+Only one of the craftsmen, Marthin Oppermann, a master goldsmith, was a master craftsman.
+He resided on the third floor of the rear wing with his wife Frederikke Kirstine Bøyesen.